GAAINS II

 -Utilize their websites to advertise the program.

-The data collected through the Unite Us platform will provide valuable insights into the needs of the community and the impact of church-based referrals.
-This data can be used to advocate for increased resources and support for underserved populations.
-Additionally, churches can leverage the Unite Us platform to showcase their own resources and services to the broader community.
-This innovative approach can enhance church visibility and attract new members.
-By embracing the Unite Us platform, the Antelope Valley African American Faith-Based Coalition is empowering churches to play a vital role in addressing the complex social and health challenges facing the community.
-We endeavor to have all coalition members utilizing this platform.
+The data collected through the Unite Us platform provided valuable insights into the needs of the community and the impact of church-based referrals.
+This data was used to advocate for increased resources and support for underserved populations.
+Additionally, churches could leverage the Unite Us platform to showcase their own resources and services to the broader community.
+This innovative approach enhanced church visibility and attracted new members.
+By embracing the Unite Us platform, the Antelope Valley African American Faith-Based Coalition empowered churches to play a vital role in addressing the complex social and health challenges facing the community.
+We endeavored to have all coalition members utilizing this platform.